TAR file extension - Unix standard Archive format, Tape Archive

 The default software associated to tar file type:

-TAR (Tape Archiver) file archiver is popular archiving utility on Unix and Unix based operating systems.
-It is used only to archive more files in to one, but it is not able to compress them.
-To compress TAR archive are used external compression utilities, such as gzip, bzip2, xz, lzip, lzma.
+A popular archiving utility on Unix and Unix based operating systems, TAR (Tape Archiver) is used only to archive more files in to one, but it is not able to compress them.
+For compression of TAR archives, external compression utilities need to be used, such as gzip, bzip2, xz, lzip, lzma.

 List of software applications associated to the .tar file extension